Volante Farms Chocolate Zucchini Cake

 The wonderfully unfussy, absurdly delicious chocolate zucchini cake from the new Volante Farms cookbook is the best way we know to use up an abundance of zucchini and eat chocolate cake at the same time.

 Will travel for food.
 If I were the type to have a motto, that would be strong contender.
 This weekend we made a round trip from New Jersey to Vermont and Massachusetts for idyllic reasons having nothing to do with eating: we retrieved the big girl from her dreamy piano camp and introduced our tiny new niece to the whole family.
 Purpose enough for an outing, you might think, and you’d be right.
 But that didn’t deter us from hitting up one of our (and basically everyone’s) favorite markets, Volante Farms in Needham, MA.
 It’d been all of two weeks since I’d eaten there last.
 So — you know — it was time.

-It would be a stretch to say I love this cake as much as I love those cousins (ya think?), but let’s just say it’s a damn fine, unfussy, perfect-for-summer cake that I hope to serve these lovely children many, many times over many, many summers.
+This is a damn fine, unfussy, perfect-for-summer cake that I hope to serve many, many times over many, many summers.
 I’m hunkering down with food traditions a bit these days, and I’ll welcome this new tradition into our lives with open arms.

 - 3 cups grated zucchini